 Rear-end collisions rank among the most common car accidents in the United States.
 They can happen at any speed, from two cars tapping in heavy traffic to violent collisions between a speeding car and a stopped one.
 It will come as no surprise to hear that high-speed rear-end collisions frequently result in catastrophic injuries and fatalities.
 But even low-speed “fender-benders” can leave drivers and passengers badly hurt.

-In this blog post, we dig deep into the phenomenon of rear-end collisions: what they are, how they happen, and how you can avoid them.
+In this blog post, our Orlando car accident lawyers dig deep into the phenomenon of rear-end collisions: what they are, how they happen, and how you can avoid them.

 Rear-End Collisions Defined

 In the simplest sense, a rear-end crash occurs when the front-end of one vehicle collides with the rear-end of another vehicle traveling (or pointing) in the same direction.
 At the moment of impact, the trailing vehicle is always traveling faster than the leading vehicle.
 Often, the leading vehicle is stationary.

 The laws of physics dictate that, in most cases, the impact of a rear-end collision causes the trailing vehicle to slow down, while it causes the leading vehicle to speed up (when there is a huge disparity between the mass and/or velocity of the vehicles, such as in a collision between a speeding cement truck and a stopped subcompact car, the acceleration or deceleration may be minimal for one of the vehicles).
 For occupants of the leading vehicle, the sudden, unexpected acceleration causes many of the injuries we typically associate with rear-end collisions (discussed below).
 But make no mistake, the occupants of both vehicles in a rear-end collision risk suffering serious, even fatal, injuries.